sci-code-711/deadreckoning/README.md

 The research was completed using a 6 axis LSM6SD3 embedded on a Arduino 33Iot board.

-for more details read the full report saved as "AO35 annonymous upload"
+for more details read the full report saved as "report upload"